 The expiration date of the lenses depends on the manufacture date, and these dates tend to be far in advance, typically around five or six years away.
 Even though five or six years may seem like a long time, life can get busy, and it's easy to lose track of your contacts' expiration date.
 While this may seem like an oversight, the effects of wearing expired contact lenses can be potentially damaging.

 The expiration date numbers can be found on the package itself and are listed as year/month.

 “The contact lens expiration date doesn’t apply to the contacts themselves,” explains Dr. Wende, Medical Director of ContactsDirect.“That date applies solely to the contact solution, as well as the packaging or sealing.”
-While you may have always wondered how long contact lenses last unopened, know that the expiration date still matters.
+While you may have always thought contact lenses last if they are unopened, know that the expiration date still matters.